Great Locations for your Family Photo Session

 Where did you meet?
 If you’re married or engaged, where did that happen?
 Is there somewhere you visit regularly as a family – a holiday location maybe?
 All of these could be location options for you.
 I’ve done family shoots at the parents’ wedding venue (check in advance if this is OK), at grandparents’ homes, even on the coast at people’s holiday homes.
 Photographs are all about memories and experiences and keeping it personal may mean the resulting images hold more sentimental value.

-If all of the above points still leave you racking your brain for somewhere you feel is worthy of your shoot, then take a look below at 20 of my favourite places that I have done shoots at in the past.
-Some of these places charge an entry fee but many are free public spaces.
-Please note that the locations listed below are mainly based in or around Worcestershire as that’s where I live and am most familiar with.
-You’ll be able to find more information on all of these places by searching their names online:
+If all of the above points still leave you racking your brain for somewhere you feel is worthy of your shoot, then take a look below at my top ten list of local places.
+Some of these places charge an entry fee (noted in the list) but many are free public spaces.
+You’ll be able to find more information on all of these places by clicking on their names below

 Arley Arboretum, Bewdley